ayesh99747/RAP-CW2/README.md

-# Snakes & Ladders Board Game
+# Snakes & Ladders Board Game - Reasoning about Programs Coursework 2
 This repository contains the B specification of a Snakes & Ladders board game developed using Atelier B & ProB tools.

 ## Introduction